LamFra/Counting-People/README.md

 the number of people detected by the entry and exit sensors and calculates the total number of those inside each shop, then uploads the result to a NoSQL database.
-* Every hour, a message-triggered Servereless function calculates the average number of people in a shop and a message is sent to a specific queue.
-A message sent on the error queue triggers a Serverless function that sends an email notifying the daily report of a shop.
+* Every hour, a message-triggered Servereless function calculates the average number of people in all of the shops within the shopping centre and a message is sent to a specific queue.
+A message sent on the error queue triggers a Serverless function that sends an email notifying the daily report.

 <p align="right">(<a href="#top">back to top</a>)</p>